Why I Mark the Spring Equinox.

 The Science

 The March equinox (aka Vernal Equinox) occurs when the Sun crosses the equator line, heading north.
-This event marks the start of the spring in the northern half of the globe as the Northern Hemisphere begins to tilt more toward the Sun, increasing daylight hours and giving us warmer temperatures.
-(It’s the opposite in the Southern Hemisphere with the March equinox marking the start of autumn).
+This event marks the start of the spring as the Northern Hemisphere begins to tilt toward the Sun, increasing daylight hours and giving us warmer temperatures.
+(It’s the opposite in the Southern Hemisphere, March equinox marks the start of autumn).

 The word equinox comes from the Latin words for “equal night”—aequus (equal) and nox (night).
 All around the globe we experience a similar amount of night and day light, roughly 12 hours.